TorchUQ/torchuq/README.md

 ###  For practitioners

-Torchuq provides an easy-to-use arsenal of uncertainty quantification methods with the following key features:
+TorchUQ provides an easy-to-use arsenal of uncertainty quantification methods with the following key features:

-**Plug and Play**: Simple unified interface to access a large number of UQ methods. <br>
+- **Plug and Play**: Simple unified interface to access a large number of UQ methods.
-**Built on PyTorch**: Native GPU & auto-diff support, seamless integration with deep learning pipelines. <br>
+- **Built on PyTorch**: Native GPU & auto-diff support, seamless integration with deep learning pipelines.
-**Documentation**: Detailed tutorial to walk through popular UQ algorithms.
-Extensive documentation. <br>
+- **Documentation**: Detailed tutorial to walk through popular UQ algorithms.
+Extensive documentation.
-**Extensive**: Supports calibration, conformal, multi-calibration, forecast evaluation, etc.
+- **Extensive**: Supports calibration, conformal, multi-calibration, forecast evaluation, etc.

 ### For researchers

-Torchuq provides a platform for conducting and distributing UQ research with the following key features:
+TorchUQ provides a platform for conducting and distributing UQ research with the following key features:

-**Baseline**: high quality implementation of many popular baseline methods to standardize comparison. <br>
+- **Baselines**: high quality implementation of many popular baseline methods to standardize comparison.
-**Benchmark**: a large set of datasets from recent UQ papers with a retrieved by a unified interface. <br> **Distribute your research**: you are welcome to distribute your algorithm via the TorchUQ interface.
-See [link].
+- **Benchmarks**: a large number of datasets from recent UQ papers, retrieved by a unified interface.
+- **Distribute your research**: you are welcome to distribute your algorithms via the TorchUQ interface.

 ## Installation

-First download the torchuq from pypi.
-To run the code, you can install the dependencies with the follwoing command
+First download TorchUQ from pypi.
+To run the code, you can install the dependencies with the following command:

 ```bash
 pip3 install requirements